Hydnellum fuscoindicum

-Hydnellum fuscoindicum is a species of tooth fungus in the genus Hydnellum.
-It is found in the Pacific Northwest in moss around western hemlocks.
+Hydnellum fuscoindicum, commonly known as the violet hedgehog, is a species of tooth fungus in the genus Hydnellum.
+The fungus was first described by Kenneth A. Harrison in 1964 as a species of Hydnum, then transferred to Sarcodon in 1967 by Rudolph Arnold Maas Geesteranus.
+He placed this species in section Violacei of Sarcodon, along with H. fuligineoviolaceum and H. joeides.

 It produces fruit bodies with a violet-black cap, violet flesh, and violet spines on the cap underside.
 The odor and taste are very farinaceous.
-The fungus was first described by Kenneth A. Harrison in 1964 as a species of Hydnum, then transferred to Sarcodon in 1967 by Rudolph Arnold Maas Geesteranus.
-He placed this species in section Violacei of Sarcodon, along with H. fuligineoviolaceum and H. joeides.
+It is not recommended for consumption due to producing a burning sensation.
+It is found in the Pacific Northwest in moss around western hemlocks.